Apodeep/Apodeep/README.md

 ## 👨‍💻 About Me

-- 📊 Data Analyst passionate about turning data into actionable insights
+- 📊 Data Analyst about turning data into actionable insights
 - 🐍 Strong experience with **Python** for data analysis and automation
 - 🧠 Skilled in **SQL** for data extraction and transformation
 - 📈 Creating interactive dashboards using **Power BI**